florianeckerstorfer/florian.ec/site/blog/2022-01-05-favourite-albums-2021/index.md

 description: I'm closing 2021 by compiling the list of my favorite albums of the year.
 ---

 This is the fifth consecutive year where I'm posting the list of my favourite albums.
 Now it's a tradition.
 As always, in no particular order.
+My Last.fm profile has [all the music I listening to in 2021](https://www.last.fm/user/feredir/library/albums?from=2021-01-01&rangetype=year).

 ## Thirstier by TORRES